-Elli was the first to serve for 4G.
-Several well placed underhand serves and great plays by the other girls, including a spike by Hali, earned 4G six points before the ball was transferred back to 5G.
+Ellie was the first to serve for 4G.
+Several well-placed underhand serves and great plays by the other girls, including a spike by Hali, earned 4G six points before the ball was transferred back to 5G.
 5G’s Samantha’s serving brought her dorm’s score to 13 before Savannah (4G) spiked the ball, ending 5G’s seven-serve reign.
-The first A game was won by 4G with a final score of 21-13.
+4G won the first A game 21-13.

 As the girls on the A-teams took a water break, I turned my attention towards the B game.
 They were still in the middle of their first game, so I decided to watch the A-team play their second game before heading to the other side of the gym.
 Before I refocused on the A side of things, however, I witnessed Willow make a serve the other team was unable to reach, thus scoring a point for 4G.

 4G’s Kaylee was the first to serve in the A-team’s second game.
 The game went quickly as 4G made several great plays—touching the ball at least twice almost every time the ball was sent over the net.
 When 5G regained possession near the end of the game, the score was 4-19 in 4G’s favor.
 4G gained the next point, reestablishing possession of the ball, but the ball was sent careening into the roof, meaning another chance for 5G to serve.
 5G’s serve was greeted by a spike from Hali, winning the game 21-5.